My writing includes my personal travel experiences, destination, history, and cultural information.

 On the tour that I participated in, the Palace, the Rose Garden, and the Cathedrale Notre-Dame-Immaculee were the itinerary.
 Because my tour was a morning tour, I had the opportunity to witness the changing of the royal guard.

 Included in the tour of the Palace itself was the infamous Throne room.
-It is in this room where Ranier and Grace had their civil ceremony, which is a requirement prior to the public wedding ceremony.
-The civil ceremony is a private affair, done in French, and the official "Titles" are announced.
+It is in this room where Ranier and Grace had their civil wedding ceremony, which is a requirement prior to the public wedding ceremony.
+The civil ceremony is a private affair, done in French, and it is when the official "Titles" are announced.
 Grace was given 142 royal titles when she wed Rainier.

 The Rose Garden:

 Grace died in an unfortunate car accident in 1982.
 It is rumored that there was marital discord at the time of the accident.
 But the building of this Rose Garden seems to contradict those rumors.
 In 1984, Rainer III ordered the installation of the garden as a memorial on the palace grounds to his late wife.
 It is also said that after the completion, he visited daily until the time of his death in 2005.
 I am told that there are more than 4000 rose bushes in the garden along with a beautiful statue of Grace.

 Cathedrale Notre Dame Immaculee, which took 26 years from start to finish, was the last stop on the Palace tour.
 The bodies of St. Devote, Patron Saint of the Monégasque, Grace, and Rainier are laid to rest there.
 In 2011, a pipe organ with 7000 pipes and four keyboards was built and installed.
 It is said to be the most powerful organ in the world.
 During the tour, we also saw fabulous 16th-century paintings procured by the Grimaldis through the years.
 The Cathedral was also the site of the public wedding ceremony of Rainer and Grace.